Published May 10, 2017

 The Initiative for Maximizing Student Development (IMSD) will provide $2.3 million in funding to train 20 new biomedical and behavioral scientists from underrepresented groups between now and 2021.

-The institutional grant benefits doctoral students in the following schools and institutes: Jacobs School of Medicine and Biomedical Sciences, School of Dental Medicine, School of Pharmacy and Pharmaceutical Sciences, School of Public Health and Health Professions, College of Arts and Sciences, School of Engineering and Applied Sciences and Roswell Park Cancer Institute Graduate Division.
+The institutional grant benefits doctoral students in the following schools and institutes: Jacobs School of Medicine and Biomedical Sciences, School of Dental Medicine, School of Pharmacy and Pharmaceutical Sciences, School of Public Health and Health Professions, College of Arts and Sciences, School of Engineering and Applied Sciences and Roswell Park Comprehensive Cancer Center Graduate Division.

 The IMSD is a student development program for research-intensive institutions funded by the National Institute of General Medical Sciences.
 Only 21 such grants devoted to doctoral student training were awarded nationwide, and of those only 10 went to Association of American Universities institutions, of which UB is a member.

 “When you get an infusion of funds such as this, it provides the seed to energize everyone,” says Margarita L. Dubocovich, PhD, senior associate dean for diversity and inclusion, the principal investigator on the grant.

 “Faculty members get excited because they can have wonderful students working for them,” she says.
 “Students get excited because they have a program offering career and professional development activities around them, in which they can succeed.
 The main goal is to make sure students are successful.”